rdfostrich/article-jws2018-ostrich/content/querying.md

 which we assume can happen efficiently.
 After that, the number of deletions and additions for the given triple pattern and version are queried, which can happen efficiently as described in [](#fundamentals).
-The number of snapshot triples summed up with the number of deletions and additions is the resulting estimated number of results.
+The estimated number of results is then the number of snapshot triples summed up with the number of deletions and additions.

 In the second case the start version does not correspond to the snapshot version.
 We estimate the total count as the sum of the additions and deletions for the given triple pattern in both versions.